shreeyasharma1804/notes/networking/layer2.md

 | Flags          | Topology change, proposal/agreement (RSTP), etc. |

 - Initially, all switches assume that they are the root bridge and start sending BPDUs
-- If the received root bridge ID is less than the switch's bridge ID, the switch updates its root bridge ID, since it is not the root anymore, it does not send any BPDU
+- If the received root bridge ID is less than the switch's bridge ID, the switch updates its root bridge ID, since it is not the root anymore, it does not send any BPDU.
+A switch also does not forward a BPDU if its birdge ID is greater than that switch.
 - Eventually, this converges and only the root keeps sending the BPDU
 - High level flow: